City Profile: Guide to London

 Culture in London

-A rich tapestry of entertainment awaits, in London's West End tourists revel in long-established theatres similar to New York's Broadway, these productions are some of the most elaborate shows in the world.
-There are also countless bars and clubs to visit in Leicester Square, and places like Camden Town to explore with its thriving music and fashion scene.
+A rich tapestry of entertainment awaits you in London.
+In the city's West End tourists revel in long-established theatres similar to New York's Broadway, with some of the most elaborate shows in the world.
+There are also countless bars and clubs to visit in Leicester Square, as well as places like Camden Town to explore with its thriving music and fashion scene.
+If you are heading out for an evening in London, and want to stay the night..hotels can be expensive.
+However, if you look carefully online, you can find plenty of deals on cheaper hotels.

 Shopping in London